abejfehr/abejfehr.github.io/_posts/2026-04-28-early-impressions-of-chrome.md

 {% include image.html src="/assets/images/early-impressions-of-chrome/50-firefox-tabs.png" alt="Firefox with 50 tabs open" caption="Also 50 tabs, but so much more readable" %}

 As a bonus, I'd like to point out that hovering over a tab in Firefox shows you a preview of that tab.
-Considering that Chrome really doesn't want you to read tab titles the _least_ they could do was the hover preview, but they really chose to do nothing instead.
+Considering that Chrome really doesn't want you to read tab titles the _least_ they could do was the hover preview, but they bungled that too.

 ## Where Chrome might be better